With all the talk about early retirement on my website, you would think I’m retired.

 I used to think I’d simply retire after that.
 Then I discovered blogging.
 I enjoy writing.
 I have fun trading barbs and insights on Twitter.
 I wake up and I’m excited to see what my new friends are talking about in my Physicians on FIRE Facebook group (<– a subtle plea to other physicians to join and see what we’re up to there) and what my blogging friends have posted on their sites.

-Anticipating dropping to a lower tax bracket due to working less and tax reform, I’ve already donated over $136,000, mostly to a donor advised fund (<– a link to my quarter million in DAF post, which will be seen as grandstanding by some, but inspirational to others, and I believe the ends (more people donating generously) justify the means in this case), since starting this blog.
+Anticipating dropping to a lower tax bracket due to working less and tax reform, I’ve already donated over $155,000 as a part of this mission, mostly to a donor advised fund (<– a link to my quarter million in DAF post, which will be seen as grandstanding by some, but inspirational to others, and I believe the ends (more people donating generously) justify the means in this case), since starting this blog.

 I would love to be able to dole out a six-figure sum annually based on the income made from this site.
-That’s the ultimate goal.
+If current conditions continue, I will be meeting that goal as long as I continue to put in the time and effort.

 This could be a whole series of posts, but people generally don’t come here to learn how to make money blogging — there are plenty of sites dedicated to that — and they make good money talking about how to make money online.
 I’ll keep it simple and direct.